Lukiewookie/py-sierpinsky-dice/README.md

-# py-sierpinsky-dice
+# py-chaos-game

-A Python program to estimate a Sierpinski triangle using a triangle and a dice.

-Based on this Numberphile video: https://www.youtube.com/watch?v=kbKtFN71Lfs&t=304s and this Geogebra file: https://www.geogebra.org/m/yr2XXPms
+A list of Python 3 scripts generating different shapes based on the [chaos game](https://en.wikipedia.org/wiki/Chaos_game) using Pygame.

 ### TODO ###
-* Menu
+* Menu (inctead of separate files, have different classes)
 * Arrow keys for per-point iteration